-Tankless coil and indirect water heaters use a home's space heating system to heat water.
-They're part of what's called integrated or combination water and space heating systems.
+Sometimes referred to as integrated or combination water and space heating systems, indirect water heaters use a home's space heating system to heat water.

 Indirect water heaters are a more efficient choice for most homes, even though they require a storage tank.
 An indirect water heater uses the main furnace or boiler to heat a fluid that's circulated through a heat exchanger in the storage tank.
 The energy stored by the water tank allows the furnace to turn off and on less often, which saves energy.
 An indirect water heater, if used with a high-efficiency boiler and well-insulated tank, can be the least expensive means of providing hot water, particularly if the heat source boiler is set to "cold start."

 Indirect systems can be fired by gas, oil, propane, electric, solar energy, or a combination of any of these.

 A tankless coil water heater provides hot water on demand without a tank.
 When a hot water faucet is turned on, water is heated as it flows through a heating coil or heat exchanger installed in a main furnace or boiler.
 Tankless coil water heaters are most efficient during cold months when the heating system is used regularly but can be an inefficient choice for many homes, especially for those in warmer climates.
 Tankless systems are typically electric, oil, or gas-fired.
 These water heating systems work with forced air systems and hydronic or radiant floor heating systems.

 Selecting a Combination Water and Space Heating System

 Integrated or combination water and space heating systems usually cost more than a separate water heater and furnace or boiler, but installation and maintenance costs may be less.
 For example, you won't need multiple utility hook-ups since there's one source of heat.
 There also aren't as many moving parts to maintain or service.
 Some of these high efficiency systems may provide lower utility costs.